Leo Kouwenhoven

-Leo Kouwenhoven (born 10 December 1963) is a Dutch physicist known for his research on quantum computing.
+Leo Kouwenhoven (born 10 December 1963) is a Dutch physicist known for his research on quantum computing, specifically in topological quantum computing experiments.

+Education

 Kouwenhoven grew up in Pijnacker, a village near Delft, where his parents ran a farm.
 After losing the admission lottery for veterinary medicine he decided to study physics at Delft University of Technology (TU Delft).

+In 1992 he received his PhD cum laude at TU Delft; his promoter was Hans Mooij.